-In spite of the great wealth of theories extant, my purpose here is to present yet another, one which underlies many of my recent studies.1 The concept of mind is ultimately a philosophical or metaphysical subject, and as a consequence my inquiry begins in largely philosophical terms.
+In spite of the great wealth of theories extant, my purpose here is to present yet another as an introduction to a number of works in preparation on artificial intelligence.
+The concept of mind is ultimately a philosophical or metaphysical subject, and as a consequence my inquiry begins in largely philosophical terms.
 I approach the subject from backgrounds in mathematics and artificial intelligence, and use of mathematical, logical, and computational methods soon join philosophical methods in my investigations.
-I believe the use of both philosophical and mathematical tools necessary to this project.
+I believe the use of both philosophical and mathematical tools necessary to this project, even if some in artificial intelligence and other fields find these tools distasteful.
 If successful, these results will inform researchers in artificial intelligence of the logical foundations and implications of their techniques, and will inform philosophical and mathematical logicians of both psychological applications of their theories and possible areas for new mathematical developments.
 I permit myself the hope that even the philosophers, if they examine what I have written without prejudice, will find in it something of use to them.

 The best of tools are powerless, however, if the nature of the investigation is not clear.
 Sadly, there is some confusion about the aims of artificial intelligence and the other cognitive sciences.
 One finds views of artificial intelligence ranging from "frontier applications of computers," to "knowledge engineering," to "making machines act more intelligently," to "making machines simulate human thought," to "making intelligent machines."
-A glance at introductions to cognitive science reveals scant definition beyond a melding of artificial intelligence and psychology, together with hopes that maybe bits of philosophy, linguistics, education, neurosciences, etc., will make their way into the field.
+A glance at introductions to cognitive science reveals scant definition beyond a melding of artificial intelligence and psychology, together with hopes that maybe bits of philosophy, linguistics, education, neurosciences, etc. will make their way into the field.
 This is a recipe for a stew, not a statement of the scientific aims of a field.
 Artificial intelligence and cognitive science may in fact be or turn out to be all these things, but these must be consequences of the pursuit of yet-unarticulated scientific aims rather than the aims themselves.